-- DT.B.40 Expired March 2016 - DT.B.41 Expired March 2017 - DT.B.42 Expired March 2017 - DT.B.43 NAWG supports crop insurance special provisions that allow quality discounts that more closely align with actual market discounts.
-(Amended by Michigan, February 2020) - DT.B.44 Expired 2018 - DT.B.45 NAWG supports consistent definitions for beginning farmers among USDA programs.
-(Amended February 2021) - DT.B.46 Expired, February 2020 - DT.B.47 NAWG supports that a summer fallow producer who uses a cover crop in the fallow year can use the same summer fallow yield for crop insurance purposes.
-(Nebraska/Oregon, Renewed February 2020) - DT.B.48 Allowed to expire, February 2020 - DT.B.49 NAWG supports recognizing actual yield harvested for APH without adjustment for quality.
-(Washington, Renewed February 2020) - DT.B.50 NAWG supports the reinstatement of the 10 percent buy up option for prevented plant crop insurance.
-(North Dakota, February 2021) - DT.B.51 NAWG supports the optional use of certified scale tickets and grain cart weights to calculate unit production (Montana, February 2021) - DT.B.52 NAWG supports additional flexibility in prevented planting provisions which favor history of participation instead of current year planting requirements for eligibility of the Enterprise Unit structure.
-(February 2019, Texas) - DT.B.53 NAWG supports a staggered penalty structure for crop insurance yield erroneous reporting of production.
-(Montana, February 2020) - DT.B.54 For hail and windshatter damage, engage a mechanism for realistic yield: allow use of the average yield for the unaffected crop left in the field or, if no crop remains unaffected in the field, allowing that year to be excluded from the APH.
-(February 2021, Oregon)
+- more accurately reflect actual yields within a production area excluding years of declared disaster.
+(Renewed February 2021) - 12.
+NAWG supports the option of a new operator using the APH yield from the previous operator regardless of acreage in that county.
+(Revised February 2021) - 13.
+NAWG supports changes in the federal crop insurance policy to allow winter wheat and spring wheat to be insured as separate crops.
+(Renewed February 2021) - 14.
+NAWG opposes a reduction of federal crop insurance cost share.
+(Renewed March 2022) - 15.
+NAWG opposes caps on federal crop insurance premium cost share or payments.
+(Renewed March 2022) - 16.
+NAWG supports the reinstatement of the 10 percent buy up option for prevented plant crop insurance.
+(Renewed February 2021) - 17.
+NAWG supports the optional use of certified scale tickets and grain cart weights to calculate unit production (Renewed February 2021) - 18.
+NAWG supports additional flexibility in prevented planting provisions which favor history of participation instead of current year planting requirements for eligibility of the Enterprise Unit structure.
+(Renewed March 2022) - 19.
+For hail and wind shatter damage, engage a mechanism for realistic yield: allow use of the average yield for the unaffected crop left in the field or, if no crop remains unaffected in the field, allowing that year to be excluded from the APH.
+(Renewed February 2021) - 20.
+NAWG supports a milling durum buyup option to provide insurance coverage for quality losses determined by a table based on durum industry grain